 Root Canal Therapy

-Root canal therapy is needed when the nerve of a tooth is affected by decay or infection.
-To save the tooth, the pulp (the living tissue inside the tooth), nerves, bacteria, and any decay are removed, and the resulting space is filled with special, medicated dental materials, which restore the tooth to its full function.
+Root canal therapy is a dental procedure that is necessary when the nerve of a tooth is affected by decay or infection.
+Tooth decay and tooth infection are the primary causes of nerve damage and require root canal treatment to save the tooth from extraction.
+During root canal therapy, the pulp, which is the living tissue inside the tooth, nerves, bacteria, and any decay are removed.
+The resulting space is then filled with special, medicated dental materials to restore the tooth to its full function.

 Signs and symptoms for possible root canal therapy: